 - Valid Passport (original copy)

-Mezzanine Floor Ecoplaza Bldg., Chino Roces Ave.
+Address: Mezzanine Flr Ecoplaza Bldg., Chino Roces Ave.
 Ext.

 Once you have received your working visa and you’re all set to start your life in Canada for the next two or more years, these are the things that you must accomplish preferably at least two months before leaving the country: